Student media guide to copyright law

 Who Owns A Copyright?

-- The location of the work.
-Students who work in their own homes, studios or darkrooms are more likely to be considered independent contractors than those who work in school facilities.
+The location of the work.
+Students who work in their own homes or studios are more likely to be considered independent contractors than those who work in school facilities.

 Nevertheless, the surest way to determine if one is an independent contractor or an employee of a student newspaper, yearbook or other "collective work" is to anticipate the issue in advance.
 Before starting work, both parties should establish the nature of their relationship and put their agreement in writing.
 Regardless of the above factors, an agreement specifying that one party is the copyright owner of certain works would determine the outcome of most controversies that arise.
 In some cases, however, it will be impossible to characterize a work as a "work for hire," and a statement in which the creator assigns his or her rights to the publication will be necessary, if this is what the parties intend.
 Every student publication should have a written agreement signed by each student staff member spelling out who owns the copyright to the works created.